 Why impact?

-Research we fund should aim to influence or and improve the world.
+We want our actions to make a difference.
+Thus, research we fund should aim to influence or and improve the world.
 For example, by contributing to new knowledge, greater understanding, changes in laws and regulations or better policies.
 This is important for the world and the academic community.

 Defining impact